SmartTokenLabs/TokenScript/doc/design_paper.md

 - Allow web functions to be accessed in an action

-- Allow the token status to be updated, via a web api or signed message (more on that later).
+- Allow the token status to be updated, via a web API or signed message (more on that later).

-A combined example.

-With the example of the 1% property token, we demonstrated that the blockchain can enable a frictionless market via tokenisation of an asset.

-With the case of the AirBNB token, we also showed that tokens can have function integration like opening a smart lock during its booking validity.
-Let's illustrate an example where both uses are combined - a car token.

 # The design of TBML